 Let’s break it down.
 Basically, Doomfist is a brawler with several knock back abilities that will make him tough to deal with in a melee fight.
 His passive ability to generate shields as he fights will also make it more difficult to take him down, considering half of his abilities have very short cooldowns.
 His Rocket Punch can be combo’d with Seismic Slam, making it nearly impossible to escape once he has pounced on you.
 His ultimate ability, Meteor Strike, can also be combo’d extremely effectively with other heroes abilities such as Zarya’s Graviton Surge or Reinhardt’s Earth Shatter and it can essentially be another team wiping ult if used correctly.
 The one good(?) thing about it is that it has fall-off damage, meaning that only the center of the strike takes the full amount of damage – so try, if you can, to be caught on the outskirts of it if you’d like to survive!
 I suspect he will be very popular in dive compositions in the future.

-So, how to deal we counter him?
+So, how do we counter him?

 From the looks of things, Doomfist’s biggest counter will be Sombra.
 Unable to use any of his abilities, particularly ‘The Best Defense’, it will be relatively simple to take him down considering he’s only got 250 base health.
 Ranged characters will also be useful here, such as Pharah or (dare I say it) Hanzo, as Doomfist won’t be able to charge his abilities on you to regenerate shields, and his abilities are most useful when targeting grounded heroes.
 Be careful though, as he can still leap into the air with Rising Uppercut and can still shoot his Hand Cannon for the few seconds while he is up there.
 As per usual, Mei is a counter for basically everyone, including Doomfist, if she can get in close enough to freeze him without getting knocked back.